-The Centre is responsible for supplying recording equipment (e.g. cassette recorder and microphone) of as high a standard as possible.
+The Centre is responsible for supplying blank cassettes/CDs for the recording of its moderation sample: these will not be supplied by CIE.
+The Centre is also responsible for supplying recording equipment (e.g. cassette recorder and microphone).
+All recording equipment, including cassettes/CDs, must be of as high a standard as possible to ensure that moderation samples are clearly audible.
 In order to ensure that recording levels are satisfactory for both candidates and teacher/Examiner, the equipment to be used must be tested in situ some time before the actual examination, ideally with one of the candidates.

-If at all possible, external microphones should be used so that separate microphones can be used for the candidate and the teacher/Examiner.
-If only one microphone is used it should be placed nearer to the candidate than to the teacher/Examiner.
-With a softly-spoken candidate the microphone should be placed even nearer to the candidate before the start of the examination.
+If at all possible, external microphones should be used so that separate microphone used for the candidate and the teacher/Examiner.
+If only one microphone is used it placed nearer to the candidate than to the teacher/Examiner.
+With a softly-spoken candidate microphone should be placed even nearer to the candidate before the start of the examination

 Moderation samples must be recorded at normal speed onto either C90 audiocassettes or standard format CDs.
 Mini cassettes and mini CDs must not be used.
-Where Centres make use of digital recording software, each candidate's file must be saved individually and saved as .mp3 so that it can accessed for the purposes of moderation.
+Where Centres make use of digital recording software, each candidate's file must be saved individually and saved as .mp3 so that it can be accessed for the purposes of moderation.

-If C90 cassettes are used, these are 45 minutes per side and one tape should be sufficient for 6 Speaking examinations, 3 on each side.
+If C90 cassettes are used, these are 45 minutes per side and therefore 6 Speaking examinations should fit on each cassette, 3 on each side.
 An audio CD will record approximately 80 minutes of sound/5 candidates.

-www.papaCambridge.com The recording must not be stopped once a candidate's examination has started
+The recording must not be stopped once a candidate's examination has started.